 - Scuba Lessons

 The first time a customer comes to a local dive store, it could be because he is interested in any of these three products or services.
 However, traditionally, in an origin dive center (local dive shop), most customers are coming in for training — to learn to dive — hence the most prominent arrow.

 For a local dive shop, the profits came from the middle step: selling overpriced scuba diving equipment to new dive students.
-This source of profits explained why local dive shops would promote cheap scuba diving lessons to get people in the door.
+The importance of this source of profits explains why local dive shops would promote cheap scuba diving lessons to get people in the door.
 Sending them on a dive trip after certification was often an afterthought.

 I remember when I got my entry-level scuba diving certification in a Northern town.
 I had to pry information out of my dive instructor about where I could go scuba diving once I receive the plastic card from the dive training agency!

 In his DEMA Show presentation, Alex Brylske recalled how a dive store owner taught him dive travel was a “necessary nuisance”.

 This business model doesn’t work anymore.
 We see it in the financial results of local dive shops.
 We also see it in an alarming scuba diver dropout rate.

 “A paradigm is a standard, perspective, or set of ideas.
 A paradigm is a way of looking at something.” ~Vocabulary.com

 The scuba diving industry is long overdue for a new paradigm.